-Audio commentary services are more common or golf and can be found for the big tournaments and tour events.
-Sky's sporting life is a great option for live golf news and audio commentary.
+Audio commentary services are more common for golf and can be found for the big tournaments and tour events.
+William Hill are a great option for live golf news and audio commentary.
 On the whole the best way to get the most out of Golf live betting features is to take advantage of existing TV coverage.
 After all I’m not sure golf is suited to streaming really, I wouldn’t be able to see the ball on the tiny screen.

 Odds and Payouts

 Odds are available on outright golf betting from all major bookmakers.
 Odds for other more in depth markets are not available from all bookies and so can often be less competitive compared to other sports like football.
 For major outright markets check out an odds comparison service first to find the best odds on offer.
 Some bookmakers will have better odds for some players more than others so make sure you shop around.

 In the lead up to a major or big tour bookies will usually compete with enhanced odds offers to draw in your bet.
 These offers are often run at cost or even at a loss and can be a great way to maximise returns.
 Some bookies like Coral and Paddy Power have these types of offers more than others so keep an eye out.
 Keep a wide bookmaker portfolio too so you can take advantage of these offers when they come along.
 Other common enhanced odds promotions might include things like ‘place a pre-tournament outright bet and get a £10 free bet in play on the event’.